A Look Inside the Doghouse, Brewdog’s New Brewery Hotel

 There’s plenty of parking in front of the brewery, though spots are shared with brewery visitors, so if you arrive during a busy time, you may want to unload luggage closer to the building before heading to park in the overflow lot.

-By Air – The Doghouse is approx 25 minutes from John Glenn Columbus International Airport (CMH), and Uber and Lyft are both readily available at the airport.
+By Air – The Doghouse is approx 25 minutes from John Glenn Columbus International Airport (CMH).
+Uber and Lyft are both readily available at the airport.

 However, if you’re planning on exploring more of Columbus during your stay, renting a car is likely to be more economical option.
 Columbus is not a dense city, and public transport is very limited.